s7nfo/blog/_posts/2024-07-12-summing-integers-fast.markdown

 // Pointer to the beginning of our input. char* start = (...)

-// Offset from `start` to the first byte of current 32 byte chunk.
+// Offset from `start` to the first byte of the current 32 byte chunk.
 // TODO: long long??
 long long offset = (...)

 // SIMD vector full of ASCII '\n'. const __m256i ascii_zero = _m256_set1_epi8(0x30);

-// The size of the left-most number in the previous chunk (remember, we iterate
+// The size of the leftmost number in the previous chunk (remember, we iterate
 // input back-to-front), which partially determines the decimal places of the
-// right-most number in the current chunk.
+// rightmost number in the current chunk.
 Since we iterate from the end of the
 // input, we can initialize this to 0. last_number_size = 0;